razvandfilip/kexercises/README.md

 ### String

-Check if given string is a rotated palindrome or not http://www.techiedelight.com/check-given-string-rotated-palindrome-not/ Longest Palindromic Substring (Non-DP Space Optimized Solution) http://www.techiedelight.com/longest-palindromic-substring-non-dp-space-optimized-solution/
+Longest Palindromic Substring (Non-DP Space Optimized Solution) http://www.techiedelight.com/longest-palindromic-substring-non-dp-space-optimized-solution/
 Check if repeated subsequence is present in the string or not http://www.techiedelight.com/check-repeated-subsequence-present-string-not/
 Check if strings can be derived from each other by circularly rotating them http://www.techiedelight.com/check-strings-can-derived-circularly-rotating/